South Sudan on the brink after oil exports derailed by Sudan’s civil war

 In 2012, South Sudan had another halt in oil production after accusing Sudan of theft in a dispute over export fees.

-South Sudan compensated by taking out loans to ostensibly pay for fuel, medicine and food imports, often promising to pay lenders back with future oil proceeds, debts it is still paying off today.
+South Sudan compensated by taking out loans to ostensibly pay for fuel, medicine and food imports, often promising to pay lenders back with future oil proceeds.

 But Kiir siphoned off the loan money to his loyalists, effectively indebting the country and impoverishing his people for generations, according to a three-year investigation by The Sentry, a policy organisation tracing corruption in Africa.